spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/deploy-pcg.md

 ---

 You can install a Private Cloud Gateway (PCG) on a Linux server to support Palette or VerteX deployments.
 Use the Palette CLI to install the PCG if you are targeting a VMware vSphere environment, MAAS, or OpenStack.
-All other environments, refer to the [Deploy PCG to a Kubernetes Cluster](../deploy-pcg-k8s.md).
+For other environments, refer to the [Deploy PCG to a Kubernetes Cluster](../deploy-pcg-k8s.md) guide.

-Select the install guide that matches your environment in the [Resources](#resources) to learn how to deploy a PCG.
+Select the installation guide that matches your environment in the [Resources](#resources) section to learn how to deploy a PCG.

 ## PCG Sizing